ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-02-onboard-components/04-lesson-01-buttons.md

 ![makecode-buttons-07](assets/makecode-buttons-07.png)

-The block changes colors and wilpl not be ignored.
+The block changes colors and will not be ignored.

 ![makecode-buttons-08](assets/makecode-buttons-08.png)